vmware-tanzu/velero/design/plugin-versioning.md

 - Version `n` Velero client will be able to communicate with Version `n` plugin
 - Version `n` Velero client will be able to communicate with all previous versions of the plugin (Version `n-1` back to `v1`)
-- Optional: `v1` Velero client will be able to communicate with Version `n` plugin
+- Optional: Previous versions of the Velero client (from version `v1` to version `n-1`) will be able to communicate with Version `n` plugin
     - This may work but is not a requirement

 Plugin client communicating with other plugins:

 - Version `n` plugin client will be able to communicate with Version `n` plugin
 - Version `n` plugin client will be able to communicate with all previous versions of the plugin (Version `n-1` back to `v1`)
-- Optional: `v1` plugin will be able to communicate with Version `n` plugin
+- Optional: Previous versions of the plugin (from version `v1` to version `n-1`) will be able to communicate with Version `n` plugin
     - This may work but is not a requirement

 Velero plugins importing Velero framework: